FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 ### Speakers section

 It is possible to create many speakers or to edit them all at once using geometric transformation.
-In SPAT Revolution, these transformations are mathematical law used to distribute points (in our case, speakers) in the space.
+In _SPAT Revolution_, these transformations are mathematical law used to distribute points (in our case, speakers) in the space.
 In other words, it can help to create circles, spheres or lines of speakers in second instead of minutes.

 **Add:** add new speakers according to a specified transformation.